 - Deliverables include a synthesis of global best practices, strategic insights for Australia and recommendations on policy levers and infrastructure investments.

-Objective 2: Mapping Australian agriculture’s systemic issues
+Objective 2: Mapping Australian Agricultures most pressing systemic issues and their intersection with national priorities

 - Map agriculture’s most complex challenges and their intersection with national priorities.